 - Start or Purchase a business in NZ

-- invest 0.5 NZD Million in a
+- Invest 0.5 NZD Million in an approved business

 - The business benefits NZ significantly

 - 3 years business experience

 - demonstrate eligibility for points under the various criteria

 Everyone included in your residence application will have to meet our health, character, and English language requirements.